hear, see and speak no evil

 Did you know that No Evil Monkeys are highly collectible items?
 And that collectors of the 3-Monkeys are organizing meetings in Europe and the USA?
 In this homepage you will find all information about past and future collectors’ conferences and you will be able to “meet” with a number of No Evil Collectors from all over the world.
 There also is a section with links to 3 -monkeys’ collections that have been published on the internet.

 For little known reasons, collecting the 3 monkeys is extremely popular in the Netherlands and to a lesser extent in Belgium.
-That is one of the reasons why this homepage, in addition to English and German, is also made in Dutch language.
+That is one of the reasons why this homepage, in addition to English is also made in Dutch language.
+Originally also French and German translations were included, but have been discontinued because of lack of interest from those language groups.

 Artists have often been inspired by the No Evil symbol and there is a special section where No Evil artworks from all over the world can be viewed.